 Donations are twice as rewarding — they support good causes and reduce your taxable income.
-In Switzerland, you can deduct donations to charitable organisations from your taxes, provided certain conditions are met.
+In Switzerland, you can deduct donations to charitable organisations from your Swiss tax return, provided certain conditions are met.

 What counts as a charitable donation?